Detailing Interior Standard Operating Procedure

 Initial Cleaning

-- Do a quick vacuum to remove loose debris.
-Perfection isn’t required yet.
+• Do a quick vacuum to remove loose debris.
+We are not looking for perfection here.

 ---